 There are important asset protection planning strategies available, but they can be complex and tricky to navigate.
 Asset protection planning is the process of analyzing the assets you own and arranging or rearranging that ownership in order to maximize protection of those assets.
 Asset protection is not tax evasion or defrauding creditors when it is properly designed and implemented.
 Asset protection planning involves planning for situations during your lifetime as well as after your death.

-At the Deborah Sexton Law Office, we can provide the guidance you need to successfully navigate this complex area of the law and bring you peace of mind.
+At Wilcox Attorneys, PA, we can provide the guidance you need to successfully navigate this complex area of the law and bring you peace of mind.
 We will analyze your assets and advise you on the proper Fayetteville Arkansas asset protection and business planning strategies that will help you achieve your goals and objectives.

 Fayetteville Arkansas Asset Protection and Business Planning Strategies